 Burns & Cuts: It promotes faster healing to these areas with reduced pain and scarring.
 (With burns wait for heat to go first).

-See below information for the many other uses for Emu Oil
+These links will take you to more detailed information on the many other uses for Emu Oil

-FAQ – Our Emu Oil is 100% pure.
-It changes consistency with temperature it is like coconut oil, this is the best way for you to understand.
+Why does Emu Oil go hard? – It changes consistency with temperature it is like coconut oil, this is the best way for you to understand.
 Simply shake before use and warm if you need to, I transfer it into a jar so its easy to get out at anytime.
 It is a wonderful product.

 Emu Oil is naturally a creamy semi-solid consistency and only begins to liquefy above 24 degrees C. When your Emu Oil becomes very thick simply warm it under hot water.
 It will return to its natural consistency again when it cools.
 As ambient temperature varies, the consistency of Emu Oil will vary from thick at cold temperatures to completely liquid at high temperatures.
 If left undisturbed at room temperature for a number of weeks, Emu Oil can naturally divide into 2 fractions, one liquid and the other more solid, creamier form.
 The longer it is left, the more separation occurs.
 Together, these two fractions contain the entire benefits of Emu Oil.
 Separated, they do not contain all the beneficial components of the oil.